-- Wash spring onions, remove roots and chop into 0.5cm rounds.
+- Wash scallions, remove roots and chop into 0.5cm rounds.

-- Wash coriander leaves well and roughly chop.
+- Wash cilantro leaves well and roughly chop.

-- Wash coriander sprigs well and finely chop.
+- Wash cilantro sprigs well and finely chop.
 Add into dressing.

 - Finely chop chilli and add to dressing.

-- In a large mixing bowl, toss wombok, red cabbage, carrot, apple and spring onion together.
+- In a large mixing bowl, toss wombok, red cabbage, carrot, apple and scallions together.

-- Then add ¾ of the crispy fried noodles, coriander, peanuts and sesame seeds and mix well with vegetables.
+- Then add ¾ of the crispy fried noodles, cilantro, peanuts and sesame seeds and mix well with vegetables.

 - If you are ready to serve, add half the dressing and toss well.
 If you are not ready to serve, leave this step out and only dress when ready to serve.

 - Transfer salad to your serving bowl.
-Scatter remaining crispy fried noodles, coriander, peanuts and sesame seeds on top to serve.
+Scatter remaining crispy fried noodles, cilantro, peanuts and sesame seeds on top to serve.

 - You can omit making your own crispy fried noodles and purchase pre-made ready to eat crispy fried noodles at the local supermarket.
 They work well too.
 This would cut your cooking time down.